tjebbemarchand/tjebbe-cssttr.github.io/README.md

 # Responsive Restaurant Menu

+### School project
+This project is made in a couple of weeks for a school project.

 ### Browser support
 The menu card is coded and tested in the latest version of Google Chrome Version: 72.
 The menu card is not tested in different browsers and may not work properly.